 evaluation.
 A process that “applies judgment to data that are gathered and interpreted through assessment” (Palomba & Banta, 1999, p.
 4).
 The terms assessment and evaluation are often used in tandem to represent the process of collecting, analyzing, and interpreting data that is then used to judge the outcome of a process or achievement of a goal.

 functional area.
-A distinct grouping of activities, programs, and services within higher education that can be differentiated from other groups (e.g., departments) by its purpose, mission, focus, policies, practices, staff, budget, and the professional interests and backgrounds of its practitioners.
+A distinct grouping of activities, programs, and services within higher education that can be differentiated by its purpose, mission, focus, policies, practices, staff, budget, and the professional interests and backgrounds of its practitioners.
 In many cases, functional areas are what are often referred to as offices or departments, but CAS uses the term functional area to indicate a program or service that may not have the separate organizational structure typically associated with a department.
 Examples of functional areas include academic advising, housing and residential life, leadership, and internships.
-Typically, one or more professional associations represent a functional area on CAS.
+Typically, functional areas are represented by one or more professional associations on the CAS Council of Representatives.

 functional area standards and guidelines.
 The set of specific standards and guidelines, with the embedded general standards, that apply to one functional area program or service.
-Often referred to as the CAS Standards for (insert functional area name).
-In 2018, there are 44 sets of CAS functional area Standards.
+Often referred to as “the CAS Standards for (insert functional area name)”.
+As of March 2023 there are 48 sets of CAS functional area standards.

 guideline.
 A statement used to clarify or amplify professional standards.
 Although not essential for acceptable practice, a guideline provides institutions with a description of enhanced practice that can assist in establishing, assessing, and improving programs and services.
 Guidelines help programs and services move beyond the essential standards to more fully address the needs of students or the institution.
 CAS guidelines use the auxiliary verbs "should" and "may" and appear in regular (i.e., not bold) typeface.

 institutional programs and services.
 Refers to the higher education functional areas and the professional preparation programs that CAS supports with standards and guidelines.
 These institutional programs and services may reside in student affairs, academic affairs, academic units, auxiliary services, enrollment services, and other higher education operational units.
-A key component of their mission is the provision of programs and services to students in support of learning and development.
+A key component of their mission is the provision of programs and services to students in support of learning, development, and success.

-outcomes, student learning.
+outcomes, student learning and development.
 See learning and development outcomes.

 outcomes, program/programmatic.
 See program outcomes.

 personnel.
-Refers to all individuals who are involved in the functional area, inclusive of employees across structures of pay (i.e., salaried, stipend, hourly staff); unpaid academic and non-academic interns and volunteers; part-time and full-time; permanent and limited term.
-Replaces the term faculty and staff which appeared in earlier editions of the standards.
+Refers to full-time and/or part-time faculty, staff, administrators, and paraprofessionals (e.g., student employees, interns, graduate assistants, and volunteers).
+In other words, all individuals involved in the functional area, inclusive of employees across structures of pay.
+Replaced the term faculty and staff which appeared in some earlier editions of the standards.

 program.
-Refers to either: (a) organizational, a departmental level administrative unit or sub-unit (e.g., the orientation program); or (b) activity, such as an invited lecture, a workshop, a social event, or a series of organized presentations over time (e.g., a “lunch and learn” program).
+Within the CAS Standards the term refers to either: (a) institutional structure such as a department, unit, or sub-unit (e.g., the orientation program) or (b) institutional activities or events, such as an invited lecture, a workshop, a social event, or a series of organized presentations over time (e.g., a “lunch and learn” program).

 program outcome.
-A measure of the results of a program or service-level goal (e.g., increased satisfaction); often used to include operational outcomes, which represent elements of the program’s functioning (e.g., cost per student).
+A measure of the results of a program or service-level goal (e.g., increased satisfaction, increased retention); often used to include operational outcomes, which represent elements of the program’s functioning (e.g., cost per student).

 quality assurance.
 Activities, processes, and initiatives that are intended to ensure that those accessing available programs and services will benefit from them and achieve intended outcomes.
 The CAS self-assessment approach is a form of quality assurance.

 Self-Assessment Guide (SAG).
 An operational version of the CAS standards and guidelines designed to provide users with an assessment tool that can be used for self-study or self-assessment purposes.
-A SAG is available for each functional area for which a CAS standard exists.
+A SAG is available for each functional area for which a set of CAS standards exists.

 self-study.
 An internal process by which institutions and programs evaluate their quality and effectiveness in reference to established criteria such as the CAS standards and guidelines.
 This process, often used to prepare for institutional and specialty accreditation, results in a formal report presenting the findings of the internal evaluation implemented by institutional employees.
 For accreditation purposes, this report is then validated by an external committee of peers from comparable institutions or programs.

 self-regulation.
-The recommended process by which the CAS standards and guidelines can best be used to assess and evaluate institutional programs and services.
+The recommended process by which the CAS standards and guidelines can best be used to assess, evaluate, and improve institutional programs and services.
 This approach calls for institutions and programs to establish, maintain, and enhance the quality of their offerings and environments by using the standards to evaluate themselves.
 CAS believes that each institution and its programs can and should seek to assess, evaluate, and identify ways to improve its own practices rather than relying on external agencies to do so.

-standards.
-The generic term used for a set of CAS standards and guidelines designed for a functional area or professional preparation program (e.g., Career Services Standards).
-The term standards is also applied to the compilation of all sets of functional area and professional preparation program standards and guidelines that are published as CAS Professional Standards for Higher Education (i.e., the Blue Book).
+Standards.
+The generic and capitalized term used for a set of CAS standards and guidelines designed for a functional area or professional preparation program (e.g., Career Services Standards).
+The term Standards may also be applied to the compilation of all sets of functional area and professional preparation program standards and guidelines published as CAS Professional Standards for Higher Education (i.e., the Blue Book).

 student learning and development.
 Individual growth that is an intended outcome of engaging with functional area programs and services.
 Student learning and development refers to the changes that result when students are exposed to new experiences, concepts, information, and ideas; the knowledge, understanding, and personal growth are generated, in this context, from interactions with higher education learning environments.